albertogarza/TeachingMaterials/AngularJS/rubric.md

     Users can mark a task as complete
     Users can clear their completed tasks
-    Use ui-router to navigate between an about page and the main list page Use ngStorage to store all list data to local storage Use some basic styles to enhance the look of the page
+    Use ui-router to navigate between an about page and the main list page Use some basic styles to enhance the look of the page

 AWESOME FUNCTIONALITY